Clover-Codes/Clover-Codes/README.md

 - 👋 Hi, I’m @Clover-Codes!
 - 👀 I’m interested in website development, design, and competitive programming
-- 🌱 I’m currently learning CSS and JavaScript, and have started the basics of Django
+- 🌱 I’m currently learning CSS and JavaScript, and have completed the basics of Django and React
 - Codepen: https://codepen.io/CloverCodes_5

 <!---